 Caregivers are the patient’s lifeline.

-Three critical questions should be asked AND ANSWERED early to help arm you for the long journey as a new caregiver, and may also reduce stress and exhaustion.
+Therefore, three critical questions should be asked AND ANSWERED early to help arm you for the potentially long journey as a new caregiver.

 Three Questions To Answer As a New Caregiver (Perfect for Seasoned Caregivers Too!)

 1. Do I Have Enough Emotional Support for my New Caregiver Role?